JorgeSola/Architecture-BigData/Explanation of the practice.md

 ### Diagram.
 Architecture BigData.
 The original idea is to mount a BigData architecture whose processes work automatically.

-The idea is to use tools given by google coud to automate the whole process.
+The idea is to use tools given by google cloud to automate the whole process.

 For this, it is necessary a bucket, a SQL DB (postgresql in this case) and the use of function cloud, scheduler cloud and a cluster that turns on only when necessary.